Dried Dates – meaning & use in Chinese cuisine

 • Rice Congee with Dates: Hóng Zǎo cooked with water and rice gives the congee a natural sweetness and makes it a classic breakfast tonic in Chinese tradition – nourishing, warm, and easy to digest.

 • As a Natural Sweetener: Pureed dates can replace sugar in baking and desserts 1:1 to 1:1.5 – with the added benefit of fiber and polyphenols.
 Date paste is recognized in modern plant-based cuisine as an alternative to cane sugar.
-Learn more about natural sweetening alternatives and health goals in the Goals Section.
+Learn more about natural sweetening alternatives in the Goals Section.

 Synergies & Bioavailability